maartenSXM/GrowOS/README.md

    GOS extends yq's capability to also allow such declarations to be made multiple times in one GOS yaml file even though this technically breaks the yaml specification.
-However, once the esphome yaml file is constructed by the GOS build system, the multiple yaml map key declarations are merged and the yaml is correct according to the yaml specification.
+However, once the espmake.yaml file is constructed by the GOS build system, the multiple yaml map key declarations are merged and the yaml is correct according to the yaml specification.

- - GOS has a notion of a board support package (BSP) for esphome yaml.
+ - GOS has a notion of a board support package (BSP) for espmake.yaml.
    Each GOS BSP has a bsp.yaml that declares hardware and advertises (using #define) what hardware it supports.
 Each BSP also has exports a pins.h file for C or C++ code to use if needed.
 That pins.h file is also